alexirpan/alexirpan.github.io/_posts/2017-01-25-research-comm.markdown

 missed a few details you tried to convey, their brains will fill in the details by themselves.
-And the details they fill in *will be ones that make sense to them*, **which likely differs from the details you were trying to convey in the first point.**
+And the details they fill in *will be ones that make sense to them*, **which likely differs from the details you were trying to convey in the first place.**

 The relevant point: **if you ask for help from your advisor, and your problem is in one of those details you failed to convey, you're not going to get good advice.**